A Robust Multi-Item Auction Design with Statistical Learning: Numerical Experiments

+By utilizing this approach, the expected revenue derived from the degenerated distribution $\widehat{D}$ would be lower than that based on the true distribution $D$ by a maximum of $\sum_{j\in K}d_j$, which is actually smaller than $kd$.
+This would yield a more accurate result than Theorem \ref{T1}.

+To further compare M1 and M2, Figure \ref{2a} presents a comparison of the proportion of bidder types without queries.
+It can be observed that after implementing the winnow-down method, approximately half of the queries are eliminated.
+When examined alongside Figure \ref{fig:one1}, it becomes apparent that these eliminated queries are redundant, underscoring the significant advantage of the winnow-down method in Section \ref{Winnow down the possible winners}.

-Finally, we have demonstrated in Section \ref{subsubsection3.3.5} that, when the confidence rate $\eta=0.9$ and $\alpha=0.01$, at most ${{n^*=}} 21$ intervals are required to achieve a high level of precision.
-However, our experimental results indicate that, in practice, the number of intervals required can be greater without significantly impacting revenue.
-This supports the efficacy of our proposed method, which uses the lower bound as the estimated types, and further highlights the robustness of our approach to variations in the confidence rate $\eta$.
+Figure \ref{2b} illustrates the comparison of the confidence rate $(1-\alpha/2)^n$, where $n$ represents the total number of degenerated types distributions.
+According to Theorem \ref{T1}, we can only guarantee that the regret is smaller than $kd$ with a probability of $(1-\alpha/2)^n$.
+We demonstrate in Section \ref{subsubsection3.3.5} that, when the confidence rate $\eta=0.9$ and $\alpha=0.01$, at most ${{n=}} 21$ types distributions can degenerate to achieve a high level of precision.
+Nevertheless, our experimental results demonstrate that in practice, a greater number of distributions can be degenerated without significantly affecting the revenue.
+As observed in Figure \ref{2b}, even with a low confidence rate, the obtained regret in Figure \ref{1b} is still smaller than the upper bound $kd$ shown in Figure \ref{1c}.
+This finding provides support for the effectiveness of our proposed method, which employs the lower bound to construct one-point distributions.
+Moreover, it underscores the robustness of our approach in handling variations in the confidence rate.

+We also conducted experiments with different parameter settings, specifically when $m=50$ and $N=30$, as well as when $m=50$ and $N=100$.
+Remarkably, in all of the cases, we arrived at the same conclusions and observed consistent results.
+The analysis of each of them can be found in Appendix \ref{ER} of the supplementary material.